About Us

 History

 The Wilbur Smith Museum is a dedicated tribute to the life and legacy of one of the world’s most celebrated authors.
-Wilbur Smith, a master storyteller and fierce advocate for Africa, was born in Northern Rhodesia (now Zambia) in 1933, Zambia.
-From his early days he spent exploring the wild bush on his father’s farm, drawing inspiration for his captivating novels that whisk readers away on thrilling adventures.
-With iconic titles such as When the Lion Feeds, The Burning Shore and River God, Wilbur immerses us in the beauty of Africa, igniting a passion for its rich history and cultures.
+Wilbur Smith-a master storyteller and passionate advocate for Africa-was born in 1933 in Northern Rhodesia (now Zambia).
+From an early age, he explored the wild bush on his father’s farm, experiences that would later inspire the vivid landscapes and thrilling adventures of his novels.
+Through iconic titles such as When the Lion Feeds, The Burning Shore, and River God, Wilbur transported readers into the heart of Africa, celebrating its beauty while igniting a deep appreciation for its rich history and diverse cultures.

-After his passing in 2021, his legacy needed someone to keep it alive, and that person is Niso Smith, his beloved and devoted wife.
-With unwavering dedication, Niso embarked on a journey to create this sacred space that would honour his extraordinary life and work.
-Inspired by their shared adventures, Niso Smith initiated the task of creating a space where shared adventurers could dive into the stories that shaped Wilbur’s Africa through his eyes.
+After his passing in 2021, the responsibility of preserving his legacy fell to his beloved and devoted wife, Niso Smith.
+With unwavering dedication, Niso embarked on a journey to create a space that would honour his extraordinary life and work.
+Inspired by their many shared adventures, she envisioned a place where visitors could immerse themselves in Wilbur’s world.
+Through Niso’s tireless efforts, this vision has become a reality, ensuring that the museum reflects Wilbur’s enduring spirit of adventure and preserves the literary legacy that defined his life.

 Located in the heart of Cape Town, South Africa, our museum offers a unique and immersive experience for fans of Wilbur Smith and lovers of adventure, history, and literature.